joinpursuit/Pursuit-Core-Web/html_css_dom/responsive_design/README.md

 Because there wasn't enough space for all the Opinions content, the WaPo devs decided to push it down vertically instead of hiding it.

 They did this by making both the original section and the opinions section 100% width.
-When something is 100% width, it is forced to "wrap" and gets pushed down.
+When two items add up to more than 100% width, one is forced to "wrap" and gets pushed down below.
+The order that content appears on the page is (generally) based on the order that it appears in the HTML itself.

 <details>
   <summary>